The Home Of Outdoor Living

 So, if you're planning your outdoor kitchen ideas, why not incorporate elevated planters above your worktops, ready to be filled with chives, basil, parsley, and all your other favorites?
 They'll be just where you need them when you're cooking up a storm, plus it'll bring a softer, greener touch to your set-up.

-This design created by Pollyanna Wilkinson Garden Design uses a blend of gorgeous materials in hues of grey, including the built-in BBQ.
+This design created by Pollyanna Wilkinson Garden Design (opens in new tab) uses a blend of gorgeous materials in hues of gray, including the built-in BBQ.
 Warm copper details complement the scene perfectly.

 Don't forget to add one or two sun loungers too, so you can relax in your green oasis after all that cooking.